sarahliz24/Who-said-it/README.md

 # INTRODUCTION

 This website presents an interactive quiz game, focused on celebrity quotes.
-It is designed to be a fun distraction from the grind of daily life for the user, including a bright and fun pop-art grahphical style, humorous questions, cheeky feedback comments to entertain at the end, and the ability for the to replay the game.
+It is designed to be a fun distraction from the grind of daily life for the user.
+It has a bright and fun pop-art graphical style, includes humorous questions and cheeky feedback comments to entertain at the end (re-inforcing the tone of the site), and the user has the ability to replay the game as many times as they wish.

 # USER EXPERIENCE